 Apple Pie figures prominently in On the Road.
 Numerous recipes can be found online sharing different interpretations of Kerouac’s pie.
-Interestingly enough, these recipes are frequently accompanied by a brief take on the book.
-These are often anecdotal, sometimes critical, but more than anything are reinforcing the mythological dimension of an American icon.
+Interestingly enough, these recipes are frequently accompanied by a brief yet critical take on the book.
+More than anything, they are reinforcing the mythology of an American icon.
 The tension between this aspect of apple pie and a novel that at one time was considered to be a countercultural textbook is hard to ignore.

 Paradise is a piece that involved me following one of these recipes from Arizona to Ohio.
 Coinciding with a road trip that I took with my wife and daughter, I gathered ingredients while driving through each of the following states: Arizona (Spices), New Mexico (Flour), Texas (Salt), Oklahoma (Sugar), Arkansas (Crisco), Tennessee (Vanilla), Kentucky (Lemon), Ohio (Apples and Eggs).
 Upon arriving home in Ohio, I made an apple pie for my family.